qiskit-community/qiskit-alt/README.md

     It would be interesting, but very difficult, to try to support this estimate with evidence.
 I think a better approach is to carry out experiments such as qiskit_alt.

 * There are a few good options for using Python and Julia together.
-The approach here is pyjulia, which offers the Python module `julia`.
+The approach here uses pyjulia, which offers the Python module `julia`.
 This allows mixing Julia and Python modules dynamically and rapidly with no interface code required.
 Conversions of data types is handled by pyjulia.
 You can call existing Julia modules or define them from Python.
 For example,